Configuration

 TypoScript examples

-This section will provide you examples on how to configure several behaviours in the frontend.
+This section will provide you with examples on how to configure several behaviours in the frontend.

-Most of the OpenGraph tags are rendered automatically when EXT:seo is installed.
-If you want to add other fields as og:title, og:description and og:image, you can use some TypoScript code like this:
+Most of the OpenGraph meta tags are rendered automatically when EXT:seo is installed.
+If you want to add meta tags properties such as og:title, og:description and og:image, you can use TypoScript code like this:

 page {